-The logic of your website and how you connect it all together will play a big role in 2020.
+The logic of your website and how you connect it all together will play a big role in the next decade.

 4. Country code TLD

-A country-code top-level domain will play a large role in getting higher up those SERPs in 2020.
+A country-code top-level domain will play a large role in getting higher up those SERPs.
 In short, having an ‘example.fr’ (for French companies) or an ‘example.it’ (for Italian companies) domain will help you index higher on Google for these specific markets.

 If you’re a business selling domestically and you’ve no intention to go global, consider redirecting your ‘.com’ address to a localised country code TLD.